BootstrapJBPM/generator-jba/README.md

-# jBPM Business Applications yeoman generator
+# jBPM Business Applications Yeoman generator

 This yeoman generator can help you build a jBPM Business Application.